 You don’t exist.
 Face it.
 When you abandon orgasm, you don’t exist.

 Sleep is sex.
 Or should I say that sleep is orgasm?
 Call it what you want, but we experience it the same.

 Sleep and orgasm are two parts of the same equation and a critical part of our sexual recipe for thriving.
 We enjoy erotic pleasure in sleep.
 Penis owners know this.
 We enjoy as many as five thirty-minute erections during our REM cycles.
 That’s as much as two and a half hours of hard-on each night of glorious sleep.
 Vagina owners also know that orgasm in sleep increases in frequency and intensity with age.
 Do you think it’s important?

-Frequent pleasure in orgasm is a portal to many of the same fundamental healing benefits of sleep — a rush of hormones which tell our bodies and brains to heal, recover, reset and thrive.
+Frequent pleasure in orgasm is a portal to many of the same fundamental healing benefits of sleep — a rush of hormones that tell our bodies and brains to heal, recover, reset, and thrive.

 Sleep and orgasm tell us to let go.
 Sleep and orgasm seize control.
 Losing control in orgasm is one of the sexiest and most beautiful things known.
 And giving up control is the best sleep imaginable.

 Think of those few moments you first sense awareness after an amazing sleep.
 You come awake and you are in control of nothing.
 Only awareness dawning with zero responsibilities, manipulations, or even desire.
 You simply are.
 You barely exist.
 This is the sweet spot of orgasm and the sweet spot of sleep.
 This is the place where they intersect where the beauty of both brings their own angle of pleasure and healing and the simplest awareness of your existence and the most accepting of your identity.
 This is pure existence.